Activating academia...

 A guide to using the film to start overdue conversations and invigorate climate & nature knowledge and action in science and academia

-version 1.0 - 13th April 2026.
+version 2.2 - 12th May 2026, now including FAQs.
 This draft will be updated in response to ongoing feedback and learning from sessions.

 The film invites everyone not just to hear the evidence, but also to discuss how we respond here, now, together.
 Key to the efficacy of this will be in how screenings are planned, facilitated and built from across the diverse communities the film is shown within.
 This guide sets out tailored approaches and resources for scientists and/or academia audiences, intended to support screenings and wider actions within universities, research institutes and learned societies etc. Your session can either stand alone or to fit into an existing meeting slot or programme such as: